chunwangpro/chunwangpro.github.io/_pages/about.md

 Research Interests
 ======
 My research interests lie at the intersection of computational problems and interdisciplinary science.
 Currently, my work focuses on developing and enhancing foundational numerical algorithms while leveraging scientific machine learning for database query optimization.
-I am particularly fascinated by how deep learning models can extract meaningful representations from data, offering a data-driven perspective to understanding scientific problems—marking a significant shift from traditional research approaches.
+I am particularly fascinated by how deep learning models can extract meaningful representations from data, offering a data-driven perspective to understanding scientific problems.

 1. Numerical Methods and Scientific Computing
 2. Algorithms, Combinatorics and Optimization (ACO)